 Day 2: Acadia National Park Maine

-Acadia National Park is one of the most popular tourist destinations in Maine, and for good reason.
-Located on Mount Desert Island, Maine’s largest island, this 47,000-acre park is home to towering mountains, pristine lakes, and miles of hiking trails.
+It’s easy to see why Acadia National Park is one of Maine’s top tourist spots.
+Located on Mount Desert Island, the largest island in Maine, this park covers 47,000 acres filled with stunning mountains, beautiful lakes, and tons of hiking trails.

-Today’s first stop will be Bar Harbor, a beach town that’s also the gateway to Acadia National Park.
-You can take a walking tour through Bar Harbor before checking into your hotel, and then head to the park after lunch.
+Your first stop will be Bar Harbor, a lovely beach town that serves as the gateway to Acadia.
+You can stroll around Bar Harbor before checking into your hotel, then head into the park after lunch.

-There are plenty of things to do in Acadia National Park, but some of the most popular activities include hiking to the top of Cadillac Mountain (the highest point on the U.S. Atlantic coast), kayaking in Swan Lake, and biking or driving the Park Loop Road.
+There are so many things to do in Acadia!
+Some favorites include hiking up Cadillac Mountain (the highest point on the U.S. Atlantic coast), kayaking in Swan Lake, or biking along the scenic Park Loop Road.

-To end your day, enjoy a dinner of ocean-fresh fish in one of the many excellent restaurants on the island.
+To wrap up your day, treat yourself to a delicious dinner featuring ocean-fresh seafood at one of the fantastic restaurants on the island.

 Where to stay near Acadia National Park (Bar Harbor)